-We also thank prior module instructors including Dr. Colleen Sitlani (UW) and Dr. Benjamin French (Vanderbilt) for sharing materials and prior TA Dr. Yiqun Chen (Stanford) for his work on the R activities.
+Thank you to Dr. Anna Plantinga (Williams) who co-created this version of the module.
+Thank you also to prior module instructors including Dr. Colleen Sitlani (UW) and Dr. Benjamin French (Vanderbilt) for sharing materials and prior TA Dr. Yiqun Chen (Stanford) for his work on the R activities.